-Animals are remarkable subjects for photography.
-There's a lot of variety within the animal kingdom that it gives photographers many opportunities to capture incredible moments.
+Animals are remarkable subjects for observation, which is what makes shooting wildlife photography for exhilarating.
+There’s a lot of variety within the animal kingdom and it gives photographers many opportunities to capture incredible moments.
 I spent a week in South Africa and Zimbabwe on a project with Lonely Planet and G Adventures, photographing the enormous and minuscule models of the savannah.
-This post will be useful for beginner and intermediate camera owners who want to learn how to photography wildlife with any camera.
+This post will be useful for beginner and intermediate camera owners who want to learn how to shoot wildlife photography with any camera.

 I’ll be unzipping my camera bag and explaining the gear, camera settings and editing software I used, how to be discreet on location along with lighting techniques and how to frame your shots.
 I used a mirrorless camera to capture the images you’ll see in this post, although most of the techniques I’ll be explaining can be applied to DSLRs, point-and-shoot cameras, cellphones and infamous tablet “photographers.”